CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Minimum Spanning Tree/README.md

 1. Edge (A, 5, D):
 * Disjoint sets: [(A) (B) (C) (D) (E) (F) (G)]
 * Find(A) will return A, and Find(D) will return D, because initially all vertices are disjoint sets.
 A != D so,
-* The edge (A, 5, D) will be added to the solution set
+* The edge (A, D, 5) will be added to the solution set
 * The disjoint-set containing vertex A in it will be unioned with the disjoint set containing vertex D

 ![Step 1](https://github.com/CodeSpaceHQ/AppliedAlgorithms/blob/min-spanning-tree-kruskal/Guide/Greedy/Minimum%20Spanning%20Tree%20(Kruskal)/assets/iter1.png "Examining the first edge")